swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/drag-product-total-into-cell.PNG)

-Drag dimension 'Total' into the bottom cell second to the left.
+Drag dimension 'Total' into the bottom center cell.
 Make sure 'Summarize is selected, and set to 'Sum'.
 Click the pencil icon next to 'Summarize' to see aggregation options.

 ![](screenshots/drag-product-total-into-bottom-cell.PNG)